Last updated on January 10th, 2019 at 03:31 pm

 And with that in mind, I wanted to give you a few tips on how to fill those last-minute openings effectively on the doctor’s schedule.
 We also have an article on how to fill last minute hygiene openings if your interested written by Sabri Blumberg, which you can find here.

 Before I get into things, this information is just a small excerpt of the Scheduling Coordinator Training we do here at MGE.
 If you’re looking for more information on the subject, check out our Scheduling Coordinator Training Course from MGE’s online training platform at www.ddssuccess.com, or come to our seminar The Art of Scheduling Productively, that we offer throughout the US and Canada.
+We also offer a free e-book that covers how you can build a productive schedule – it’s filled with useful information you can use today.
+To download the ebook, click here.

 All right, let’s get started!
 Your 2 PM for the doctor cancelled this morning.
 What do you do?
 Here are seven things that can help you fill that opening!